 But for my most recent aviation adversity the compounding factor can only truthfully be put down to forgetfulness (with a small consolation being that I was not alone and so only half (at most) to blame).
 As I and Mr Unpronounceable arrived at Keflavik Airport in Reykjavik last month to return our hire car and catch our flight home we conversed, rather self righteously, about how excellent our time management and organisational skills were, as we skipped into the airport with plenty of time to spare.
 Without access to any kind of weighing device during the packing process we partook in (just as prior to our outbound flight) a last minute weigh-in and re-jiggle of our suitcases’ contents at the airport, in order to meet the specified restrictions.
 This we carried out leisurely and with calmness, not a care in the world with so much time to play with.
 Waving them off on their conveyor belt ride to the plane, we continued on our journey through the airport system, with nothing left to carry apart from one tiny cross-body handbag (on me) and one (not so tiny but still reasonably small) backpack (on him).
 The joys of going hands free!
 We could hold hands and walk at the same time, and even had another hand spare – each – to clutch our boarding passes!
 What a delightful experience this checked-in luggage afforded.

-Security was the next point of call, which we sauntered up in our now accustomed ease.
+Security was the next point of call, which we sauntered up to in our now accustomed ease.
 Then I heard a very Dutch sounding “Fuck” from just over my right shoulder.
 It was a slightly high-pitched and rapid exhalation of the profanity; a version of the remark appropriate for when stubbing one’s toe or hitting one’s head on a sharp-cornered cupboard door.
 At first I thought he’d forgotten his passport, and then I remembered he’s really not that stupid.
 Then I thought he’d forgotten to drink the water in his reusable bottle (greater than the limit for fluids on the flight).
 And then I realised that was far too extreme a reaction for the requirement to chug half a litre of water.
 So then I stopped fantasising in my mind and asked him, “Whaddup?”
 “My suit!” he proclaimed, his eyes growing wider by the second.
 Oh shit.
 His suit.
 Yes.
 That thing we were supposed to remember on the back seat of the hire car…

 I have never before had to un-scan myself backwards through an airport barrier, but it turns out they have a whole system for that and it is probably more common than you might think.
 We pegged it out of the terminal building and across the vast grey carpark – in the rain (pathetic fallacy) – back to the Thrifty office, a confusing state of embarrassment and urgency making us both a curious shade of red.
 The guy with whom we had returned the car was still on duty, so we made a beeline for him and explained, between pants (short breaths not trousers), our situation.
-(He, in fact, could be another outside factor to blame for the whole situation, as he ‘checked’ the car or its return, but I won’t get into the blame game.
+(He, in fact, could be another outside factor to blame for the whole situation, as he had ‘checked’ the car on its return, but I won’t get into the blame game.
 (It was all Gijs’ fault.))
 As he took us to the car to claim our lost property Gijs remarked, flippantly, that – can you believe – we were almost on the plane before we realised what we had left!
 The hire guy took this very seriously and understood that we HAD been on the plane and were let off to retrieve our item.
 So he insisted on driving us back to the airport entrance, abiding to absolutely no road markings and definitely breaking the carpark’s speed limit if it had one, repeating the words: “I won’t let you miss your flight”.
 We were too embarrassed to admit that we still had two hours to kill before it was due to depart.
 So we rushed into the terminal building – to continue the pretence of absolute emergency, and got safely inside and out of eyesight before LOLling to high heaven.
 Our skin tone slowly subsided to a more natural, less tomato-based, shade, and our breathing became more controlled and less audible.
 I grabbed my Dutchman’s one free hand and squeezed it, encouragingly (with perhaps the slightest touch of blame), as we skipped off to security for the second, and final, time.